MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/accounts.md

 ### Management point connection account

 The management point uses the **Management point connection account** to connect to the Configuration Manager site database.
 It uses this connection to send and retrieve information for clients.
-The management point uses its computer account by default, but you can configure an alternate account instead.
-When the management point is in an untrusted domain from the site server, you must specify a alternate user account.
+The management point uses its computer account by default, but you can configure an alternate service account instead.
+When the management point is in an untrusted domain from the site server, you must specify a alternate service account.

   > [!NOTE]
-  > For enhanced security posture it is recommended to leverage alternate account rather than Computer account for ‘Management point connection account’.
+  > For enhanced security posture it is recommended to leverage alternate service account rather than Computer account for ‘Management point connection account’.

-Create the account as a low-right local account on the computer that runs Microsoft SQL Server.
+Create the account as a low-right service account on the computer that runs Microsoft SQL Server.

 > [!IMPORTANT]
 > - Don't grant interactive sign-in rights to this account.